-If you want to know how to make your grass greener , knowing how to put lime on your lawn can make all the difference.
+If you want to know how to make your grass greener all year round, you'll need to know how to put lime on your lawn.
 Adding lime to your lawn will not only give your soil a much-needed pH boost, but will also encourage healthy growth for the new year.

 Unlike the citrus variety, lime intended for the garden is known as "garden lime" or "dolomitic lime."
 Typically, this is made from ground-up rock, limestone, or dolomite, or comes in pellets.
 Garden lime has a high concentration of natural magnesium carbonate and calcium which is often used to neutralize acidic soil.
 That’s why it’s important to know how to put lime on your lawn and when to do it, to ensure your grass gets the right amount of calcium, and a balanced pH soil to maintain a greener lawn.

-While the process seems challenging, it’s actually not that hard to do with the right equipment and care.
-So, if you want to have a green lawn all year round, here’s how to put lime on your lawn with these simple steps.
+Although the process seems tricky, it’s actually simple to do with the right equipment and care.
+So, if you want to have a green lawn to impress your guests, here’s how to put lime on your lawn with these simple steps.

 For more lawn care tips, check out these 5 tips for keeping your lawn green, and learn how to stripe your lawn to make it look bigger.
 Just be sure not to make any of these 7 common lawn care mistakes or lawnmower mistakes while you’re at it.